sijuthomas1988/FamilyTree/README.md

 Deployment
 This Project is a maven Project.
-Ensure the Config directory and familtree.json is available in the executable file location
+Ensure the Config directory and familtree.json is available in the executable file location The Config directory will be created when project is built using maven.

 Built With
 Maven - Dependency Management